roman-povoroznyk/kubernetes-controller/README.md

 - **kubectl-like Output**: Familiar output format for Kubernetes operations
 - **Flexible Authentication**: Support for both kubeconfig and in-cluster authentication

-## Step 9: Controller Runtime Implementation
+## Controller Runtime Implementation

 ### Overview

-Step 9 introduces a proper Kubernetes controller using the `sigs.k8s.io/controller-runtime` library that:
+The project includes a proper Kubernetes controller using the `sigs.k8s.io/controller-runtime` library that:
 - Watches for Deployment events (CREATE, UPDATE, DELETE)
 - Logs each event with structured logging
 - Uses the reconcile pattern for robust event handling